scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 # Avoiding the spaghetti installation

-Many ways to install Python and Python packages have been developed over the years, and not all of them are compatible.
-We support both major systems: PyPI with virtual environments and conda-forge.
-For a newcomer, conda-forge is usually the simplest way to start an analysis, so this page covers the best way to set up a working conda-forge environment.
+Many ways to install Python and Python packages have been developed over the years, and not all of them are compatible with each other.
+Scikit-HEP supports users of the two major systems: (a) pip with virtual environments and (b) conda-forge.
+For a newcomer, conda-forge is usually the simplest way to get started, so we describe the most reliable way to set up conda-forge.
+Also, we describe how to use `mamba` because it is the fastest way to install packages into that environment.

-If you're having trouble installing Scikit-HEP packages (e.g. `pip install` fails with an error or you get an `ImportError`/`ModuleNotFoundError`), try following the instructions below to set up a conda-forge environment using `mamba`.
+This page is for everyone, but especially newcomers to Python or package management.
+If, for instance, you're having trouble installing Scikit-HEP packages (e.g. `pip install` fails with an error or you get an `ImportError`/`ModuleNotFoundError`), then this page is for you.

 ![A mess of Python environments](https://imgs.xkcd.com/comics/python_environment.png)

 <details markdown="1"><summary><h1>What is conda-forge?</h1></summary>

 [conda-forge](https://conda-forge.org/) is a "channel" for the [conda](https://docs.conda.io/) package manager containing the Scientific Python ecosystem, Scikit-HEP, and even ROOT (MacOS and Linux) with carefully aligned package versions to ensure that you get a consistent, working system.
-Within a conda environment, you can still use pip to install packages that are not in this channel, thereby getting access to everything in the [Python Package Index](https://pypi.org/), and everything in the conda environment is kept isolated from any other Python environments, so that you don't disturb any applications that rely on a version of Python that ships with your operating system.
+Within a conda environment, you can still use pip to install packages that are not in this channel, thereby getting access to everything in the [Python Package Index](https://pypi.org/), and everything in the conda environment is kept isolated from all other Python environments, so that you don't disturb any applications that rely on a version of Python that ships with your operating system.

 The software in conda-forge are not subject to Anaconda's licensing restrictions, and the conda package manager is free software, so both can be used without any legal restrictions in national labs and universities.